 Cool refreshing slices of cucumbers make the perfect healthy snack for a hot summer day.
-They are a great compliment to a wholesome salad and humans all over the world enjoy this vegetable snack.
-Every time I cut up some cucumber slices, I always notice my dog eyeing me with those large puppy eyes.
-But wait, can dogs eat cucumbers?
+But whenever I cut up some cucumber slices, I always notice my dog eyeing me with those large puppy eyes.
+But wait, can dogs actually eat cucumbers?

 A Cup of Cucumbers (104 grams) Contains:

 - Vitamin K – 19% DV

 - Molybdenum – 12% DV